Zsailer/website-hugo/content/post/Reproducible Electronic Notebooks.md

 ## Jupyter's performance as an electronic notebook?

 1. Low cost?
 How about **free**?
 Jupyter notebook is completely free and open source for anyone to use.
-Simply download here.
+Simply download [here](https://github.com/ipython/ipython/tree/3.x) or type `pip install ipython`.
 As a bonus, the open source community around the Jupyter Notebook is highly active and passionate about the project, so it is getting better everyday.

 2. Originally called IPython Notebook (the "I" standing for **Interactive** Python notebook), the Jupyter notebook is, first and foremost, an interactive computing environment.
 It is comprised of *cells* that enable the user to write chunks of code and run them separately from the rest of the notebook.
 What language?
 You choose!
-The notebook is a language-agnostic frontend that runs code cells through kernels connecting it to any backend.
+The notebook is a language-agnostic frontend that runs code cells through kernels connecting it to any backend language.
 In fact, the rename to **Jupyter** Notebook was in acknowledgement of this agnosticism, highlighting the three core languages (Julia, Python, and R).
-However, many other kernels exist (such as Matlab, Octave, Javascript, etc.); see the list here.
+However, many other kernels exist (such as Matlab, Octave, Javascript, etc.); see the list [here](https://github.com/ipython/ipython/wiki/IPython-kernels-for-other-languages).
 This means, you only need to learn one interface/frontend no matter how many languages you know.

 3. The cells mentioned above can also be **text** cells, rendered by Markdown.
 This is a lightweight mark-up language used in many blogging circles.
 Its **very** easy to use and is explained further here.
 This almost makes the notebook a worthy blogging editor.